WM Capture 10

 higher CPU loading on slower computers.

-Use the Monitor
+Use the Monitor select dialog

-monitors).
-You can also click Settings then click Select Monitor.
-Select the monitor
+can also click Settings then click Select

-and make sure the video marking window does not cover both monitors.
-Before
+Monitor.
+Select the monitor and make sure the video marking window does

-switching between the two monitors, it may be a good idea to reset the
+not cover both monitors.
+Before switching between the two monitors, it may

-markers.
-Click the Reset Markers
+be a good idea to reset the markers.
+Click the Reset Markers button under Settings/Tools/Miscellaneous

 to bring the markers to their initial position.

-It may be good to have one monitor dedicated to recording and
+to have one monitor dedicated to recording and another for doing your work.

-another for doing your work.
-This allows you to open different windows on
+This allows you to open different windows on one monitor while recording on

 Note: WM Capture supports one external monitor shown